Ethics group lawsuit says Trump is violating Constitution

 The suit, filed in federal court in New York, seeks attorney fees but no damages.
 It asks that the federal court find that Trump is violating the Constitution through his business interests.

-"I want to make it clear, there's nothing liberal about this.
-There are millions of Americans like myself sick and tired of big government and the concentration of wealth among a very few people who want to control our government and take away jobs from ordinary Americans," he said on CNN's "New Day."

-"We're not for big government and government spending and the rest of it.
-Millions of conservatives are sick and tired of corruption, and there's nothing liberal or conservative about this."

-At Trump's press conference, last week, Sheri Dillon, a lawyer for Trump, dismissed concerns that accepting hotel business from foreign governments would violate the Foreign Emoluments Clause.
+At Trump's press conference last week, Sheri Dillon, a lawyer for Trump, dismissed concerns that accepting hotel business from foreign governments would violate the Foreign Emoluments Clause.

 "No one would have thought when the Constitution was written that paying your hotel bill was an emolument," she said.